-Out of breath going up the stairs?
-Running works to improve your breathing motions, allowing you to improve your running game and get fit whilst feeling better both in yourself and looking better on the outside.
-Running outdoors is also a great source of Vitamin D, which studies state that many of us in the UK are deficient in.
+Get out of breath going up the stairs?
+Running works to improve your breathing motions, allowing you to improve your running game and get fit whilst feeling better both in yourself and looking good on the outside.
+Running outdoors is also a great source of Vitamin D, which studdies show that many of us in the UK are deficient in.
 Running can also help improve your mental health by providing a clear mind and one thing to focus on at a time.

-At first it can hard to start something new and make it part of your routine, but it can be done.
+At first it can hard to start something new and make it part of your routine, but over time it can be done.
 After sticking it at for a few weeks, you’ll start to feel bad NOT going for a run.
-That kind of discipline can transcend into other aspects of your life, including your work, improving your focus and determination.
+This kind of discipline can transcend into other aspects of your life, including your work, improving your focus and determination.

 OK, so maybe right now you don’t believe me, but running is fun.
 It gets you outdoors, seeing some incredible views, you can run with friends, challenge each other and challenge yourself.
 Whether you choose to compete in races or not, you’ll certainly find you compete with yourself.

-Polyester is key, this lightweight fabric is worth the investment.
-Look for running shirts that will wick the sweat away from your body to keep you cool (our Under Armour range comes in a low price, and performs great).
-Cotton tshirts make you heat up quickly, and stay wet so they stick to you when you sweat.
+Polyester is key, it’s a lightweight fabric that’s worth the investment.
+Look for breathable running shirts that will wick the sweat away from your body to keep you cool, we stock plenty of cool market-leading brands such as Under Armour and Montane.
+Cotton t-shirts make you heat up quickly, and stay wet so they stick to you when you break a sweat.

 For legwear, wear shorts that finish above the knee, or tights to give your legs the best range of motion.
 If you only have jogging bottoms, make sure they aren’t too baggy and aren’t causing drag on your knees.

-Don’t be intimidated by running clubs, most clubs have varying levels from beginner and upwards, so don’t be intimidated by them.
+Running clubs are a great way to get started running, most clubs have varying levels from beginner and upwards, so don’t be intimidated by them.
 A good running club will help you get started and offer you tips on how to improve your form.
-Running with others will not only spur you on and help you go further/faster, but might also prevent you from making excuses not to run and help in making it a habit!
+Running with others will not only spur you on and help you go further and faster, but it might also prevent you from making excuses not to run and help in making it a habit!

 If you don’t feel like joining a running club to start with, find a friend you can run with who has similar goals to you and help each other out.
-Make sure you don’t make excuses, having somebody there genuinely does inspire most people to keep at it for longer.
+Make sure you don’t make excuses, especially for each other, having somebody there genuinely does inspire most people to keep at it for longer.

 Running has never been easier to get into thanks to a little help from our smart phones.
 Using apps like RunKeeper or Strava, you can plan and track your runs and routes.
 Tracking your runs will help you track your progress and set goals.
 It’s a quietly satisfying experience seeing the route you have run when finished, most of these apps will also show you your average pace, the time it took and how many calories you have burned.
 Register some stats, and track your progress as you try and smash your previous times and distances.

 Don’t slouch, don’t lean, run with relaxed shoulders and your chest out.
 Focus your eyes 9 or 10 feet in front of you, and take a stride that’s comfortable for your legs.